-“By nature, SARTs are unique to their local circumstances but share three core goals: supporting victims, holding offenders accountable and increasing community safety,” the NSVRS said on its website.
+“By nature, SARTs are unique to their local circumstances but share three core goals: supporting victims, holding offenders accountable, and increasing community safety,” NSVRS said on its website.
 “Over time, most SARTs face challenges and identify gaps in services that require working to change systems.
 The most successful SARTs work to improve systems toward these three common goals.”

-Determine the purpose
+Determine the Purpose

-Look for similar teams
+Look for Similar Teams

 Determine if the community already has a group working in the same capacity.
 If so, decide if or how the groups could work cooperatively.
 Also, decide how the groups will differentiate their work.

 Decide what area the team will service based on city or county limits or regions.
-When selecting a service area, look at the community demographics and other factors such as crime rates and available services.
+When selecting a service area, look at the community demographics and other factors, such as crime rates and available services.

-Create a team
+Create a Team

-Decide on a coordinator
+Decide on a Coordinator

 One agency should take the lead to support the team’s work.
 The agency should handle team funding and house the team’s coordinator.
 At the same time, each agency takes on roles.
-All of the functions should be clearly defined and coordinated.
+All the functions should be clearly defined and coordinated.

-Formalize the process
+Formalize the Process

-Design an interagency agreement, a memo of understanding or a joint commitment letter that outlines each agency’s position in the team, including the expected participation, in-kind contributions and limitations.
+Design an interagency agreement, a memo of understanding, or a joint commitment letter that outlines each agency’s position in the team, including the expected participation, in-kind contributions, and limitations.
 The head of each agency or governing body should support the agreements.

 Forensic Nursing and SARTs

-“The success of a SANE program cannot be fully measured by the number of patients seen or the number of cases prosecuted,” the OVC said in its SANE program development and operation guide.
-“The ultimate outcome for a program is to have every survivor feel cared for in a manner that allows them to start rebuilding their life after the assault.”
+“The success of a SANE program cannot be fully measured by the number of patients seen or the number of cases prosecuted,” OVC said in its SANE program development and operation guide.
+“The ultimate outcome for a program is to have every survivor feel cared for in a manner that allows them to start rebuilding their lives after the assault.”